-- Binge drinking is most common among younger adults aged 18–34 years, but more than half of the total binge drinks are consumed by those aged 35 and older.
+- It is most common among younger adults aged 18–34 years, but more than half of the total binge drinks are consumed by those aged 35 and older.

-- Binge drinking is twice as common among men than among women.
+- Is twice as common among men than among women.
 Four in five total binge drinks are consumed by men.

 The NIAAA describes binge drinking as the event that leads to a Blood Alcohol Concentration count of 0.08% or even higher.

 People consider binge drinking to be subjective since according to their argument is dependent on;